Strideface/Setlist-Playlist/README.md

 ![image](https://github.com/user-attachments/assets/6aab66e1-2421-4a35-a886-5df10c8d2794)

 Paste the ID and enter on the CL.
-The script should then run and if it is the first time, it will open the Spotify auth window in your browser.
+The script should then run and if it is the first time it will open the Spotify auth window in your browser.
 Give permission for the app to create a playlist on your Spotify account and it should then redirect you to the setlist.fm home page, and the url will have a code appended to it.

 ![image](https://github.com/user-attachments/assets/9e23da57-8d85-4b01-9509-837366e37f8a)